-Prime Minister surveys site for strategic petroleum reserve in Thanh Hoa
+Prime Minister inspects Thanh Hoa site for strategic petroleum reserve

-(NLDO) - Vietnam will expedite the construction of a strategic crude oil reserve in the Nghi Son area to serve the refinery and other needs.
+(NLDO) - Vietnam is accelerating plans to build a strategic crude oil reserve in the Nghi Son area to support the refinery and meet broader energy needs.

 Vietnam PM eyes strategic oil reserve project to bolster energy security - Ảnh 1.